Our Users Say

 MobyRanks are listed below.
 You can read here

 for more information about MobyRank.

 Yars' Revenge provides a level of strategy and challenge you don't see in many Atari 2600 games.
-It should be noted that a sequel appeared on the Gameboy many years later.

 Se non si tratta del miglior titolo del genere disponibile sulla macchina Atari, ci manca davvero poco.
 Se avete riflessi felini e nervi abbastanza saldi da non concedervi inopportuni rilassamenti, potreste apprezzare moltissimo Yars' Revenge